The Irving Border Towers

 Bonshaw Tower – the ancient seat of the Chiefs of the Clan, Robgill Tower, Woodhouse, Stapleton and Cove were the principal strongholds of the Clan to which should be added many other places of smaller importance – Wysebie, Brotts, Beltenment, Dronnock Wood, Skaills, Graitney Hill – all close to the Border with the auld enemy – England.

-Bonshaw Tower and house was sold by the Irvings of Bonshaw – the line of the Clan Chiefs – in the late 1950s, and it has since passed through a number of private hands, where it is now owned by a junior line within the Irvings of Gribton & Dumfries, a distant branch of the Irvings of Bonshaw.
+Bonshaw Tower & House was sold by the Irvings of Bonshaw – the line of the Clan Chiefs – in the late 1950s, and it has since passed through a number of private hands, where it is now owned by a junior line within the Irvings of Gribton & Dumfries, a distant branch of the Irvings of Bonshaw.